 The designer of the nude/black cocktail dress remains unknown, however we do know that the dress was crafted from lace by renowned French textile house, Sophie Hallette.

 The Sophie Hallette factory in France provides lace for leading couturiers, and the firm made the lace used for Kate’s wedding gown and shoes.

 A few of us noticed similarities between the lace peplum dress and the french blue Jenny Packham sheath dress Kate wore on arrival in Canada.
-The super sleuth @AnnieElizabethN investigated further, and it was confirmed that the french lace dress is a bespoke creation by Jenny Packham:
+Super sleuth @AnnieElizabethN investigated further, and it was confirmed that the french lace dress is a bespoke creation by Jenny Packham:

 The Duchess accessorized her new dress with familiar supplements.
-Today we saw the return of Lock& Co's 'Lion Tamer' hat.
+Today we saw the return of the Lock & Co's 'Lion Tamer' hat.
 Designed by the firm's resident milliner Sylvia Fletcher, the Lion Tamer is hand-sculpted from layers of dyed ebony sinamay and finished with a simple ostrich feather.

 The piece dates back to June 2011.
-She first wore it at Trooping the Colour, and again to a friend's wedding later that same day.
+She first wore it for Trooping the Colour, and again to a friend's wedding later that same day.

 Kate wore the same black suede accessories from yesterday's vigil.
 She carried her Mulberry 'Bayswater' clutch and on her feet were the Gianvito Rossi 'Gianvito 105' pumps.